Spring in Maryland

 Situated in the geographic middle of the Atlantic Flyway, Maryland is a bird-watchers paradise.
 Here are some ideas for making the most of your spring birding experience.

 In Maryland, you’ll find a vast variety of scenery while hiking beautiful state parks and local paths.
 Take a leisurely walk along the Calvert Cliffs State Park Red Trail through forested wetland—perfect for all ages.
-Here you’ll find access to a strip of beach on the Chesapeake Bay that offers views of the park’s namesake cliffs, as well as an abundance of ancient sharks’ teeth and other marine fossils that will make a collector out of anyone.
+Here you’ll find access to a strip of beach on the Chesapeake Bay that offers views of the park’s namesake cliffs, as well as an abundance of ancient sharks’ teeth and other marine fossils.
 Maryland’s portion of the Appalachian Trail extends for nearly 40 miles along the South Mountain ridge through Washington and Frederick counties.
-The fairly challenging ascent rewards hikers with multiple vistas, including Civil War battle sites and a stunning panoramic overlook of the Potomac River.
-Take the Swallow Falls State Park Loop, a 1.5-mile hike, in summer months to enjoy the river and pools surrounding the beautiful falls, which are the highest in Maryland.
+The ascent rewards hikers with multiple vistas, including Civil War battle sites and a stunning panoramic overlook of the Potomac River.

 Cast your fly in a cascading mountain stream, drop a line in a pristine lake or swift running river, go for game fish out on the open Chesapeake, and hunt for the big billfish in the famed Atlantic canyons.
 With an unparalleled variety of species and habitats, there’s something for every budding young angler in Maryland.